 The in-house restaurant serves fresh, flavorful Ecuadorian fare, and the spacious Thai Room offers a peaceful place to unwind before or after diner.

 Other services offered are a spa and wellness center, and handicraft shop, and WiFi.
-The hotel is close to the neighborhood of Las Peñas-a restored colonial area where Earnest Hemmingway and Che Guevara once walked on the cobble stone streets.
+The hotel is close to the neighborhood of Las Peñas-a restored colonial area where Earnest Hemingway and Che Guevara once walked on the cobble stone streets.

 The Manso hotel is located on the Malecon-close to shops, restaurants, bars, plazas, parks, and churches of the bustling area of the city.
 The hotel has comfortable rooms with a turn down service, free WiFi, and an in-house restaurant-Zentro.
 The menu focuses on healthy Ecuadorian-inspired food, including pasta and quinoa dishes.